SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Some languages implement assoc arr via Objects, you then interact with them as you would with objects.
 Some languages implement assoc arr as primitives, these then often have their own syntax for interaction.
 Java implements associative arrays via things implementing the <code>Map</code> interface, e.g. <code>HashMap</code>, both defined over two generics.
 JS implements associative arrays via the <code>Map</code> and <code>WeakMap</code> classes. objects (esp. object literals) also perform many of the operations we would expect of associative arrays.
+Specifically, Maps maintain insertion order, and support any key type, while Object coerces any key to a string (except Symbols).
+Objects are primitives, Maps need to be created with the new Map() constructor.
+Operations on map: get(), set()
 In literals, key-value pairs are generally separated with , (e.g. keyval, keyval) Lua implements associative arrays via tables (in fact, tables are the only data structure in lua).
 A lua table can be created the {} literal, like so {key = value, ...}